 Over the years, MongoDB has added more and more features as like granular alerting, backup, disaster recovery, automated deployment, provisioning and loads of maintenance features.
 MongoDB Atlas a new cloud database service that allows you and your application to be up and running with MongoDB in the Public cloud within minutes.
 You can pay as you use MongoDB Atlas and alongside that, you can scale up and down as you need with almost no downtime, full security and with the best performance.

 Related Article: MongoDB Vs MySQL - Which Is A Better Database?

 Following are some of the advantages of using MongoDB, let us now take a look at each and every one of them:

-PostgreSQL often termed as just Postgres is an object relational database management system (ORDBMS) with a definite emphasis on extensibility and standards-compliance.
-With each and every release that Postgres comes up with, it gets better as a product at addressing needs of the developers, database and system administrators.
-Postgres can be your candidate technology for managing your databases if your business is dynamic in nature that delivers high quality products or services.
+PostgreSQL often termed as just Postgres is an object-relational database management system (ORDBMS) with a definite emphasis on extensibility and standards-compliance.
+With each and every release that Postgres comes up with, it gets better as a product at addressing needs of the developers, database, and system administrators.
+Postgres can be your candidate technology for managing your databases if your business is dynamic in nature that delivers high-quality products or services.
 It does provide its support to more complex data types as like Array and JSON.
-Has the ability to handle workload for medium web applications to large data warehousing projects with loads and loads of concurrent users.
+Has the ability to handle the workload for medium web applications to large data warehousing projects with loads and loads of concurrent users.

 Following are some of the advantages of using PostgreSQL, let us now take a look at each and every one of them: